Travelers interested in luxury lodgings can check in for the

 operators of luxury hotels and resorts with more than 500 managed,

-franchised, and owned properties in some 45 countries.
+franchised, and owned properties in nearly 50 countries.
 Its core

 Hyatt Regency brand offers hospitality services targeted primarily